 There are several programs that help civilians connect with a lonely or isolated vet, including the Elk's Lodge popular Adopt a Veteran program.

 Organize a fundraiser

-Select a charity to give to and organize a bake sale, craft sale or community garage sale to raise funds for it.
-Here is a list of reputable veteran's charities.
+Select a nonprofit organization to give to and organize a bake sale, craft sale or community garage sale to raise funds for it.
+Here is a list of reputable charities that provide veterans assistance.